5 Cairns MUST DO Activities in 5 Days

 Visit the Tanks Art Centre featuring local art in revamped WWII oil tanks – a very unique setting.
 Inside Flecker Gardens is the Botanic Gardens Restaurant Café if you need to recharge.

 We were fortunate enough to be in Cairns on the last Sunday of September to enjoy the Market Day Series hosting tents of local artists, food trucks and music.
-This is a Cairns “must” if you can catch it.
+This market is another Cairns must do if you can time it on your Cairns holiday.

 5 – Cairns Esplanade and Lagoon

 Looking for more free things to do in Cairns?
 Walk along the waterfront Cairns esplanade.
 It offers beautiful views of the ocean.